 All you have to do to enter is answer this question in the comments box way at the bottom of the page:

 What’s the longest “relationship” you have with a variety of vegetable, herb or flower, whether you save its seed yourself or not?
 Which one have you been growing longest, and cannot imagine your garden without?

 (For me: It wouldn’t be a vegetable garden without flat leaf parsley such as ‘Gigante;’ ‘German Extra Hardy’ garlic; and the flat-podded Italian-style bean known as Romano types.)

 No worry if you have no answer—just say “count me in” or some such, and I will.

-Three winners (U.S. and Canada only) will be chosen at random after entries close at midnight Tuesday, December 17.
+Three winners (U.S. and Canada only) will be were chosen at random after entries closed at midnight Tuesday, December 17.
 Good luck to all.